-STANDARD SECTOR STANDARD REF#

-Management of the topic

-GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the approach to cybersecurity in relation to customer privacy and data security.
+STANDARD DISCLOSURE SECTOR STANDARD REF# Management of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the approach to cybersecurity in relation to customer privacy and data security.
 Describe the approach to privacy and security when disclosing customer data to third parties.
 Describe how the organization informs customers about the use of customer data in data analytics, including in conjunction with external data sources.
-For customer engagement and investee stewardship related to customer privacy and data security, report: agreed-upon targets related to customers' and investees' performance, along with metrics for evaluating progress; examples of outcomes of customer engagement and investee stewardship.
-XX.6.1

-- rd disclosures

-GRI 418: Customer Privacy 2016 Disclosure 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data Additional sector recommendations Report the total number of customers affected by the identified leaks, thefts, or losses of customer data and the percentage of the affected retail customers.
-XX.6.2
+For customer engagement and investee stewardship related to customer privacy and data security, report: XX.6.1 Topic Standa rd disclosures GRI 418: Customer Privacy 2016 Disclosure 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data Additional sector recommendations XX.6.2 Report the total number of customers affected by the identified leaks, thefts, or losses of customer data and the percentage of the affected retail customers.